 The region of Baiersbronn in the Black Forest is a destination for pleasure travelers.
-Some of the best chefs in Germany await you here.
+Some of Germany's best chefs await you here.
 Try the Buhlbach trout.
 But there are more delicacies.
-What do you think of herb dishes with herbs from the region?
+What do you think of herbal dishes with herbs from the region?
 Family recipes that are passed on from generation to generation provide the basis for specialties from the Black Forest.
-At the end of such a delicious meal, a Black Forest cherry cake should not be missing.
+At the end of such a delicious meal, a Black Forest cake should of course not be missing.
 After so much culinary enjoyment, exercise is the order of the day.
-The area around Baiersbronn also offers good opportunities for this.
-There are more than 500 kilometers of hiking trails Hiking to disposal.
+The surroundings of Baiersbronn also offer good opportunities for this.
+More than 500 kilometers Walking stand for Hiking to disposal.
 They lead through valleys, forests, past lakes and waterfalls, over raised bogs to lookout points that are second to none.
 If you want to be pampered afterwards, you can do so in one of the region's wellness hotels.
 There is a lot to discover in the Black Forest and around Baiersbronn.

 You need that for a trip to Baiersbronn

 - With the Black Forest Card * you get free entry to more than 180 attractions in the Black Forest.

 Conclusion: Traveling in Germany is also exciting away from the masses